Brenda Elaine Stevenson: Career

 Her next major study, The Contested Murder of Latasha Harlins: Justice, Gender and the Origins of the L.A.
-Riots, challenged male centered analyses of U.S. race riots, proposing that the 1992 Los Angeles riot erupted not only as a response to the Rodney King trial, but as a response to an earlier trial that ended with a controversial sentencing of a shopkeeper found guilty of murdering an unarmed black girl.
+Riots, challenged male-centered analyses of U.S. race riots, proposing that the 1992 Los Angeles riot erupted not only as a response to the Rodney King trial, but as a response to an earlier trial that ended with a controversial sentencing of a shopkeeper found guilty of murdering an unarmed black girl.
 Hector Tobar described Contested Murder in his Los Angeles Times review as "an excellent and methodically researched new history."
 The Library Journal review states that: "Stevenson skillfully combines the depth of a scholarly work with the rich details of a tragic novel."
 Contested Murder was awarded the Organization of American Historian's 2014 James A. Rawley Prize for the best book on the history of race relations in the U.S. and Women's eNews honored it with the 2015 Ida B. Wells Award for Bravery in Journalism.
 In 2015, she published What is Slavery?, which surveys the history of human bondage in pre-modern societies and black enslavement in the United States with emphasis on the social history elements.
 She also served as a senior editor for the three-volume Encyclopedia of Black Women's History, and is co-author of Underground Railroad.

 Stevenson has served as both chair of the departments of history and African American Studies at UCLA.
 She also has taught at Wesleyan University, Rice University, the University of Texas at Austin, and Occidental College.
 She is a distinguished lecturer for the Organization of American Historians.

 In October 2020, it was announced that Stevenson had been appointed the first Hillary Rodham Clinton Professor of Women's History at the University of Oxford.
 This appointment marks forty years since the first admission of female students to St John's College in 1979.
+She retired from the chair in 2024, being succeeded by Sarah Knott.
 In October 2021, Stevenson was nominated to serve as a member of the newly formed Civil Rights Cold Case Records Review Board.

+In April 2023, Stevenson published her first work exclusively on the history of the enslaved Black family in the United States.
+What Sorrows Labour in My Parents' Breast? tracks the long history of the enslaved Black family, illuminating the critical role of family in the struggle, survival, and triumph of Black Americans.
+"Black families," Stevenson argues, "matter profoundly."